15 May Clean Up Your Social Media for Future Employers

 While conducting your job search, it is imperative to set yourself up for success.
 Just as you want to know all that you can about your potential new employers, they are also eager to learn about who you are.
 One way for them to find out more about you is your public social media accounts.

 A 2018 survey done by CareerBuilder, showed that 70% of employers screen job candidates through their social media, while 43% of employers use social media to check out current employees.
-I worked with Brent Scott at Norton & LifeLock to compile some tips and tricks on where to look, what to change, and how to improve your professional social media presence.
+I collaborated with Norton & LifeLock to compile some tips and tricks on where to look, what to change, and how to improve your professional social media presence.

 Start with Google